-11. The priorities discussed above form part of our broader business plan covering all of London Councils activity - including that not featuring as part of the set of Leaders' Committee priorities through to 2022 - and covers the year 2019/20.
+- 7. The priorities discussed above form part of the broader London Councils business plan covering all of London Councils activity including that not featuring as part of the set of Leaders' Committee priorities through to 2022 and covers the single year, 2019/20.

-- 12. The Executive portfolio holders have, since the turn of the year, been meeting with the Chair of London Councils and, where possible, the shadow portfolio holders to discuss the work plan for 2019/20.
+- 8. The Executive portfolio holders have, since the turn of the year, been meeting with the Chair of London Councils and, where possible, the shadow portfolio holders to discuss the work plan for 2019/20.
 There are still a small number of these meetings to be concluded.

-- 13. Based on those meetings that have taken place, a current working draft of the 2019/20 Business Plan is set out at Appendix B. Members of the Executive will see that the core work plan for 2019/20 is broken down by the main portfolio areas as follows:
+- 9. Based on those meetings that have taken place, a current working draft of the 2019/20 Business Plan is set out at Appendix B. Leaders' Committee will see that the core work plan for 2019/20 is broken down by the main portfolio areas as follows:

 - Transport and Environment

 - Crime and Public Protection

 - Housing and Planning

 - Schools and Children's Services

 - Welfare Empowerment and Inclusion

 - Health and Adult Social Care

 - Grants and Community Services

 - Skills and Employment

 - Business, Europe and Good Growth

 - Finance, Resourcing and Improvement

 - Devolution and Public Service Reform

 - London Regional Employers

-- 14. Clearly, it will not be possible to finalise this document until all of the meetings between portfolio holders and the Chair have been completed.
-The Work Plan does highlight specifically more individual items that also feature as part of the Priorities through to 2022.
+- 10. Clearly, it will not be possible to finalise this document entirely until all of the meetings between portfolio holders and the Chair have been completed.
+The Work Plan does highlight specifically those individual items that also feature as part of the Priorities through to 2022. - 11.
+Leaders' Committee is asked to agree the outline of the 2019/20 business plan based on discussion between the Chair and portfolio holders/shadow portfolio holders to date.